Comparing Sensor Technologies: IR vs ToF vs Microwave in High-Traffic Restrooms

 ToF sensors, like those in FontanaShowers’ ToF series and BathSelect’s advanced sensor line, are very accurate in a wide range of settings.
 They can still detect things even in polished or dark spaces.

-Adaptive depth sensing is great for setups with more than one sink.
-The faucet knows exactly where the user’s hand is, which stops other users from accidentally triggering it.
+Adaptive depth sensing makes this kind of setup great for more than one sink: It knows precisely where the user’s hand is to stop other users from accidentally triggering it.

 Low false positives: ToF algorithms can tell the difference between human hands and water flow or paper towels by looking at reflectance profiles.